Noah-Sokol/CS2Projects/README.md

 # CS2Projects
-All individual projects in CS2
+All individual projects in CS2 and what was used to make them

 BattleShips - 2d array, winsound